-The 9th IRIS workshop will be held from 25-29 June 2018 in Göttingen, Germany at the Max Planck Institute for Solar System Research (MPS).
+The 9th IRIS workshop was held from 25-29 June 2018 in Göttingen, Germany at the Max Planck Institute for Solar System Research (MPS).

 The IRIS workshops promote the scientific achievments related to the Interface Region Imaging Spectrograph (IRIS).
 This mission combines high-resolution UV spectrographic imaging with advanced numerical modeling in order to gain insight on how the solar atmosphere is energized.